-Students practice a range of vocabulary related to image and how people like to be portrayed to others.
+In this adult ESL lesson plan, students practice a range of vocabulary related to personal image and how people like to be portrayed to others.
 Students review common patterns which are used with abstract nouns and relative clauses to improve collocations.
-The lesson builds to a reflective discussion between instructor and student about appearance and image, and why the way we see ourselves is often different to the way other people see us.
+The lesson builds to a reflective discussion between teacher and student about appearance and image, and why the way we see ourselves is often different to the way other people see us.

 Warm-up